 - The layers of the cake don't have to be the same cake flavor.
 You can use different types of cake.
 You can use two kinds or even three.
 Chocolate cakes or red velvet cakes are suggested mainly because they match the volcano coloring, but feel from to choose your favorite cake type.

 - You can make a smaller volcano.
-The 3 full cakes is a recommended for the optimal volcano appearance.
-But you can use just 2 boxes of cake mix or even use just one cake and cut it to form the volcano.
+The three full cakes are recommended for the optimal volcano appearance.
+But you can use just two boxes of cake mix or even use just one cake and cut it to form the volcano.

 - If you are looking for an easier method to form the volcano, you can use a bundt cake or even an angel food cake.
 The cup for the lava will fit inside the hole in the cake without having to do much of any cutting and shaping (check out the video to the right to see how it would work).
 I would suggest making one flat cake and one bundt cake.
 The bundt cake (or angel food cake) can sit on top of the flat cake to give the volcano a bit more breadth.

-- You can substitute a red colored Jello that hasn't congealed for the strawberry glaze (again see the video to the right).
+- You can substitute a red-colored Jello that hasn't congealed for the strawberry glaze (again, see the video to the right).
 It won't be as flavorful, though.
 The steps to mix the Jello and to water down the glaze are about the same, so one isn't really easier than the other.
-It is an option for anyone who can't or doesn't want use glaze.
+It is an option for anyone who can't or doesn't want to use glaze.